med0amine/DYI-Clock/README.md

 this is a DIY clock with a built-in alarm.

-The system is composed of an Arduino Uno, a DS3232 timer, a 16x2 LCD screen, a buzzer, a 10k Ohm RV amplifier, 2 10K Ohm resistors, and 4 push buttons to control the time and the alarm.
+The system is composed of an Arduino Uno, a DS3232 timer, a 16x2 LCD screen, a buzzer, an RV amplifier 10k Ohm potentiometer, 2 10K Ohm resistors, and 4 push buttons to control the time and the alarm.

 The following is the hardware design